k5iogura/darknetTWN/README.md

 STM generates Ternarized weights for yolov2-voc, yolov3-voc.
 STM sprits usual training method into 4 stages.

-Stage-0 : few layrs without around detection layers are ternarized and training.
+Stage-0 : few layers without around detection layers are ternarized and training.
 Stage-1 : 40% of all layers are ternarized and training.
 Stage-2 : 90% of all layers are ternarized and training.
 Stage-3 : full ternarized and training.